eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

+---
-# Sprotty configuration and dependency injection
+title: 'Sprotty configuration and dependency injection'
+Weight: 300
+---

 As seen in the [getting started](../getting_started) guide sprotty relies heavily on dependency injection (DI) through [InversifyJs](https://inversify.io/) for configuration of its varous components.
 This chapter will take a closer look at how to work with this.

 ## Why dependency injection